Clan Hróðvitnirbur's Philosophy

 This foundational philosophy runs through the very structure of Clan Hróðvitnirbur, supporting our caste system and guiding principles.
 Our aphorisms—like “A man in his heart yearns for freedom, a woman in her belly yearns for love” and “Be strong and do as you will.
 The swords of others will set you your limits”—capture the essence of understanding one’s place in the grand scheme of existence, while encouraging boldness in action.

-There is undeniable truth in the belief that “A man is not a man who cannot think.
+There is an undeniable truth in the belief that “A man is not a man who cannot think.
 But neither is he who can only think.”
 Our members do not hide behind endless intellectualization or contemplation.
 We think for ourselves, but we do not stop there.
 We act.
 We do not apologize for our emotions, and we reject the need for excuses.
 "I did it because it pleased me to do so" is not only acceptable—it is celebrated.
 These behaviors, and countless others like them, emphasize the importance of aligning one’s internal nature with the external forces of the world.
 We accept the natural order and live in harmony with it, unburdened by the need for justification or guilt.

 Be WHAT You Are